skinofthesoul/grav-plugin-simple-events/README.md

 This plugin was initially sponsored by a German nonprofit organisation.
 As soon as the English version of their website is online, I shall link them here!

+I would also like to thank @pamtbaau, whose expertise has greatly contributed to this plugin.

 ## To Do

-- [ ] add option to delete past events (or do it automatically)
+- [x] add option to delete past events (or do it automatically)
-- [ ] make use of Grav's built-in unpublish_date field
+- [x] make use of Grav's built-in unpublish_date field
-- [ ] maybe add a simpler way to create new events in Admin
 - [x] support for categories in events template
 - [x] support for types in events template